IgorBuchelnikov/ObservableComputations/README.md

    _valueComputing ?? new Computing<string>(() => Value);
 ```

-### Use readonly structures to expose incapsulated private members
+### Use readonly structures to expose encapsulated private members
-Code example given in ["Tracking сhanges in a method return value" section ](#tracking-changes-in-a-method-return-value) is not a standart, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
-That code is given only for demonstration of tracking сhanges in a method return value.
+Code example given in ["Tracking сhanges in a method return value" section ](#tracking-changes-in-a-method-return-value) is not a standard, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
+That code is given only for demonstration of tracking changes in a method return value.
 Here is the fixed design:

 ```csharp
 using System;